 Decisions backed by evidence, not just opinion

-Do you often find meetings start off with an agenda but then end in an opinionated discussion with ultimately no decision made?
+Do you often find team meetings start off with an agenda but then end in an opinionated discussion with ultimately no decision made?

 By having all data prepped beforehand and loaded into a dashboard or dashboards, discussions can be built around fact-based information, not just best-guess inferences and intuitions.
 Time can instead be used for taking proactive actions that will further your business agenda because KPIs are outlined and goals have become streamlined.